Background Image for Header:

 Teams may consist of 1-3 members.
 Assign a team leader.
 Team leaders will submit the team business idea using the business model canvas template (see below).

-All members must be juniors or seniors in a West Virginia high school or career and technical center and must attend the same school.
+All members must be juniors or seniors attending a West Virginia high school, career and technical center, private school or home school program.

 Teams may only submit one proposal per year.

 With your team, select a business idea.
 All businesses must plan to register for business in the state of West Virginia.
 Once you have your idea, visit the website (https://www.businessplanwv.com/high-school-bpc) to fill out the Lean Canvas Template.